lewjonathan/monte_carlo_options_pricing/README.md

 ## Project Files

-- `Monte_Carlo_Option_Pricing.ipynb` — main notebook
-- `README.md` — project overview
+- `README.md` — public redacted project summary
-- `requirements.txt` — required Python packages
+- `requirements.txt` — required Python packages, if included

 ## References

 This project draws on standard numerical finance and Monte Carlo methods, including Glasserman, Higham, Kloeden & Platen, and related work on Monte Carlo simulation and stochastic differential equations.

+## Note on Redaction

-Note: This repository contains a public redacted version.
-Exact implementation details, private parameters, diagnostic plots, and full outputs are omitted.
-The focus is on research workflow, validation structure, and interpretation.
+This repository contains a public redacted summary.
+The original research notebook, plots, parameter sweeps, and detailed numerical outputs are omitted to avoid sharing assessment-specific materials.

+The full notebook is not publicly distributed, but I can discuss the methodology, validation logic, and implementation decisions in an interview setting.